 Imagine walking through a perfectly manicured garden.
 The neat, precise edges of the flower beds, the crisp corners of the paving stones, and the symmetrical layout of the entire space create a sense of order and tranquility.
 Much of this visual harmony comes from the shapes that define our surroundings, and among these, a shape stands out for its unique properties: a shape with four right angles.

 Think about the room you're in right now.
-Chances are, it's defined by walls that meet at perfect 90-degree corners.
+Still, chances are, it's defined by walls that meet at perfect 90-degree corners.
 This prevalence of right angles in our built environment isn't accidental.
 It's a testament to the stability, efficiency, and aesthetic appeal of shapes that possess this characteristic.
 But what exactly defines a shape with four right angles?

 Understanding the Quadrilateral with Four Right Angles